-Irregular expenditure is expenditure that is contrary to the Municipal Finance Management Act (Act No. 56 of 2003), the Municipal Systems Act (Act No. 32 of 2000), the Public Office Bearers Act, and (Act.
-No. 20 of 1998) or is in contravention of the Municipality's Supply Chain Management Policy.
-Irregular expenditure is accounted for as expenditure (measured at actual cost incurred) in the Statement of Financial Performance and where recovered, it is subsequently accounted for as revenue in the Statement of Financial Performance.
+Irregular expenditure is expenditure that is contrary to the Municipal Finance Management Act (Act No. 56 of 2003), the Nact (Act No. 32 of 2000), the Public Office Bearers Act, and (Act.
+No. 20 of 1998) or is in contravention of the Municipal Management Policy.
+Irregular expenditure is accounted for as expenditure (measured at actual cost incurred) in the State Performance and where recovered, it is subsequently accounted for as revenue in the Statement of Financial Performance.